silentoverride/bmad-docugen/docs/config-specification.md

 ## 3. Export Mechanism

 The `CONFIG` object is exported as the default export from the `config.ts` module, making it consumable by other TypeScript files using standard ES module `import` statements.
-This configuration is used throughout the Financial Document Generator application for:
+This configuration is used throughout the DocuGen application for:

 - **Bank Statement Generation**: Providing default values for BSB numbers, bank information, and merchant data
 - **Payslip Generation**: Supplying pay frequency mappings and validation rules